 1. After clicking the “Add New” button in the JetEngine > Listings menu tab, you have to choose the “Custom Content Type” option in the Listing Source drop-down menu.

-2. You have to choose the “Post/Term/User/Object Data” option in the Source drop-down menu of JetEngine’s dynamic widgets.
+2. You have to choose the “Post/Term/User/Object Data” option in the Source drop-down menu of JetEngine’s dynamic widgets or blocks.
 In that case, you will find the Custom Content Type meta fields in the Object Field drop-down list.

 Having created a Listing for the CCT, you will be able to create a Listing Grid with it, apply any kind of filters to it, and display it on any page you need.